idris-lang/Idris2/INSTALL.md

 ### Install from nix flakes

-If you are a [nix flakes](https://nixos.wiki/wiki/Flakes) user you can install Idris 2 together with all the requirements:
+If you are a [nix flakes](https://nixos.wiki/wiki/Flakes) user you can install Idris 2 together with all the requirements by running the following command:

     nix profile install github:idris-lang/Idris2